nodejs/node/doc/contributing/maintaining-openssl.md

 This document describes how to update `deps/openssl/`.

-If you need to provide updates across all active release lines you will currently need to generate three PRs as follows:
+If you need to provide updates across all active release lines you will currently need to generate four PRs as follows:

-* a PR for master which is generated following the instructions below.
+* a PR for master which is generated following the instructions below for OpenSSL 3.x.x.
+* a PR for 16.x following the instructions in the v16.x-staging version of this guide.
 * a PR for 14.x following the instructions in the v14.x-staging version of this guide.
-* a PR which uses the same commit from the second PR to apply the updates to the openssl source code, with a new commit generated by following steps 2 onwards on the 12.x line.
+* a PR which uses the same commit from the third PR to apply the updates to the openssl source code, with a new commit generated by following steps 2 onwards on the 12.x line.
 This is necessary because the configuration files have embedded timestamps